solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 ## About the PowerShell DSC

-You might not be familiar about the PowerShell DSC and it comes from Desired Stage Configuration.
-It is not new anymore, instead it have been there now for years still in my experience most .NET developers are unfamiliar with it.
+You might not be familiar with the PowerShell DSC and it comes from Desired Stage Configuration.
+It has been there now for years still in my experience most .NET developers are unfamiliar with it.
 DSC exists for various reasons:

 * Make scripting less complex
 * Make scripting to look the same for smaller learning curve
 * Make scripting pieces to be more reusable
 * Make installation scripts to be idempotent (repeatable)

 The DSC is all about the setting the state of a machine to be certain.
-Most used example is to make sure that a service is running or that certain file is found on certain location.
+Most used example is to make sure that a service is running or that specific file is found on given location.
 If you dig further on to this world you will find concepts of pull and push servers that would help you to set a farm of machines into certain state.
 We will not use those but we run the script locally with the help of LCM which is "local configuration manager".
 If you are looking for basics of PowerShell Desired State Configuration then this [blog](https://red-gate.com/simple-talk/sysadmin/powershell/powershell-desired-state-configuration-the-basics/) was a well-written one.

 ## DSC resources

 Before we start the configuration we need to talk about DSC resources which are libraries for DSC.
 Resources provide you functionality for DSC.
-For our purpose we are needing needing at least one that helps us to grab software from [Chocolatey](https://chocolatey.org/) (a package repository for windows).
+For our purpose we are needing at least one that helps us to grab software from [Chocolatey](https://chocolatey.org/) (a package repository for windows).
 These resources would normally be where you start the script from (which might take you back to push and pull servers).
 In this scenario I just install them locally.
 [Here](https://github.com/solita/powershell-dsc-jenkins/blob/master/install-modules.ps1) is what my Install-Modules.ps1 script has inside.

 ```powershell
 Install-Module cChoco -f